 Profile: Nicolas Sarkozy

-Never afraid of controversy, the veteran conservative politician has angered human rights activists with his immigration policies and upset traditionalists with his flamboyant private life.
+A veteran conservative politician, Nicolas Sarkozy, 59, angered human rights activists with his immigration policies and upset traditionalists with his flamboyant private life.

-The reforms that have defined his period in office - raising the retirement age from 60 to 62, relaxing the 35-hour working week, overhauling the universities and altering the tax system to encourage overtime and home ownership - have done little to impress voters.Political fighter
+He also saw through unpopular, but arguably necessary, reforms: raising the retirement age from 60 to 62, relaxing the 35-hour working week, overhauling the universities and altering the tax system to encourage overtime and home ownership.Political fighter

 It was as a highly combative interior minister and leader of the ruling UMP that Mr Sarkozy made his name in national politics.